 Both the Nurse Educator and the Family Nurse Practitioner tracks consist of 45-48 credits divided among the following areas: core course, 24 credits;role preparation, 18 credits;and either thesis advisement, 6 credits or special project, 3 credits.
 The Family Nurse Practitioner certificate is 27 credits.
 The Nurse Educator certificate is 9 credits.
 The Clinical Nurse Leader track consists of 42 credits(24 credit core, 12 credits of clinical courses and a thesis or special project).
 Students have the option of completing either a thesis or special project to complete program requirement.
 Students in post master's programs do not complete a thesis or special project.

-Interested candidates can apply for any of the MSN programs offered at Southern by going to the Southern web site at www.southernct.edu to access the School of Graduate Studies site.
+Interested candidates should click here (FAQs) to read more about the MSN program at Southern Connecticut State University.
+In addition, all admissions forms required to complete your application are found here (Admissions Materials MSN: Checklist, MSN Essay, MSN Recommendations).
 Applicants must complete the Graduate School application FIRST.
 A $50 application fee is required.
 Transcripts from all schools previously attended will be required by the Graduate School.
 Completing this step generates an ID number the applicant then uses to track the application materials and allows the student to register for classes.
 Prospective students should also submit the following to the School of Graduate Studies: A copy of a current CT nursing license, 2 letters of reference (one professional and one academic), a completed essay and an interview.
 Letters of reference must be on official letterhead.
 Applicants are advised to contact the Graduate Program Coordinator in the Department of Nursing, Dr. Cynthia O'Sullivan at (203) 392-6486, for help with questions and to plan a course of study.
-Dr O'Sullivan may be reached at email@example.com or (203) 392-6486.
+Dr O'Sullivan may be reached at firstname.lastname@example.org or (203) 392-6486.

 Taking MSN Classes as a non-matriculated student